Warren Beatty: Career

-1950s and 1960s
+1957–1969: Early roles and breakthrough

 Beatty started his career making appearances on television shows such as Studio One (1957), Kraft Television Theatre (1957), and Playhouse 90 (1959).
-He was a semi-regular on The Many Loves of Dobie Gillis during its first season (1959–60).
+He was a semi-regular on The Many Loves of Dobie Gillis during its first season (1959–1960).
 His performance in William Inge's A Loss of Roses on Broadway garnered him a 1960 Tony Award nomination for Best Featured Actor in a Play and a 1960 Theatre World Award.
 It was his sole appearance on Broadway.
+Beatty enlisted in the California Air National Guard in February 1960 but was discharged the following year due to a physical disability.
+He remained on inactive duty after that time.

-Beatty made his film debut in Elia Kazan's Splendor in the Grass (1961), opposite Natalie Wood.
-The film was a critical and box office success and Beatty was nominated for a Golden Globe Award for Best Actor, and received the award for New Star of the Year – Actor.
+Beatty made his film debut in Elia Kazan's Splendor in the Grass (1961) opposite Natalie Wood.
+The film was a major critical and box office success; Beatty was nominated for a Golden Globe Award for Best Actor and received the award for New Star of the Year – Actor.
 The film was also nominated for two Oscars, winning one.

 Author Peter Biskind points out that Kazan "was the first in a string of major directors Beatty sought out, mentors or father figures from whom he wanted to learn."
-Beatty, years later during a Kennedy Center tribute to Kazan, told the audience that Kazan "had given him the most important break in his career."
+Years later during a Kennedy Center tribute to Kazan, Beatty told the audience that Kazan "had given him the most important break in his career."
 Biskind adds that they "were wildly dissimilar—mentor vs. protegé, director vs. actor, immigrant outsider vs. native son.
 Kazan was armed with the confidence born of age and success, while Beatty was virtually aflame with the arrogance of youth."
 Kazan recalls his impressions of Beatty:

 Beatty followed his initial film with Tennessee Williams' The Roman Spring of Mrs. Stone (1961), with Vivien Leigh and Lotte Lenya, directed by Jose Quintero; All Fall Down (1962), with Angela Lansbury, Karl Malden and Eva Marie Saint, directed by John Frankenheimer; Lilith (1963), with Jean Seberg and Peter Fonda, directed by Robert Rossen; Promise Her Anything (1964), with Leslie Caron, Bob Cummings and Keenan Wynn, directed by Arthur Hiller; Mickey One (1965), with Alexandra Stewart and Hurd Hatfield, directed by Arthur Penn; and Kaleidoscope (1966), with Susannah York and Clive Revill, directed by Jack Smight.
 In 1965, he formed a production company, Tatira, which he named for Kathlyn (whose nickname was "Tat") and Ira.